 A live attenuated TB vaccine is used as an example.
 The anticipated dose is relatively low and, therefore, the scale could be 10 to 100L bioreactors, even for vaccines requiring multi-million doses because one mL of reactor volume could contain 10⁶ doses.
-Minimal purification is required with low impact on yield, while loss can be caused by lyophilisation.
-Another example is non-live vaccine.
-A target of 1 mL equivalent of reactor volume to produce the required purified antigen dose is already challenging assuming a DSP yield 50%, target dose 10 µg, meaning that for a multi-million dose requirement multiple 1000L reactor runs would be required.
+Minimal purification is required with low impact on yield, although loss can be caused by lyophilisation.
+A contrasting example is that of a non-live vaccine where the equivalent reactor volume (1 mL) is unlikely to produce the required number of purified antigen doses as a live vaccine.
+Assuming a down-stream process yield of 50%, and target dose of 10 µg, means that for a multi-million dose requirement multiple 1000L reactor runs would be required.
 In any event, the scale-up process for commercial batches should be defined at this stage.

 The process must be validated at this stage.
-For validation, it is recommended to use a down-scale model, where the set-points and specified ranges are confirmed for each unit process by monitoring CQA.
-If this model cannot be used, the multiple runs performed at a larger scale must demonstrate that the product meets pre-set criteria (CQA as recorded in the BoT, QTPP) and that critical process parameters stay within the original ranges tested during preclinical development.
+For validation, it is recommended to use a down-scale model, where the set-points and specified ranges are confirmed for each unit process by monitoring the Critical Quality Attributes (CQA).
+If this model cannot be used, the multiple runs performed at a larger scale must demonstrate that the product meets pre-set criteria (CQA as recorded in the Bill of Testing, Quality Target Product Profile) and that critical process parameters stay within the original ranges tested during preclinical development.
 Otherwise, rework is required to implement a revised process, possibly besides process development and validations, running the risk of requirement for bridging clinical studies.